Symposium: Teaching Artistry in Action

 Teaching artists operate at the vital intersection of artistry and pedagogy - bringing their professional creative practice into classrooms, cultural organisations, and communities, and helping learners develop curiosity, resilience, identity and belonging.
 This work is essential to the arts and cultural ecosystem, yet too often undervalued or overlooked.

 As we await the results of the Curriculum and Assessment Review and the arts’ place within it, Curious Minds invites you to join a national conversation at this crucial moment for cultural and educational policy.
 Teaching Artistry in Action brings together teaching artists, cultural leaders, funders, and policymakers to explore how we can make teaching artistry visible, valued and sustained in England.
-Alongside national focus the symposium will connect England’s work to the International Teaching Artist Collaborative (ITAC) and opportunities for exchange and collaboration.
+The symposium will also mark the launch of the ITAC England Hub, hosted by Curious Minds, connecting England’s teaching artists to a global network of practitioners through the International Teaching Artist Collaborative (ITAC)

 Tickets PWYC to £30